Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

-# Meletis and Durscheid (2022): Writing Systems and Their Use
+# Meletis and Dürscheid (2022): Writing Systems and Their Use

 **A review of a major comparative writing theory and its typological limit with signed language writing**

+Reviewed source:

+- Dimitrios Meletis and Christa Dürscheid, *Writing Systems and Their Use: An Overview of Grapholinguistics*
+- Publisher: De Gruyter
+- Year: 2022
+- DOI: `10.1515/9783110757835`

-Dimitrios Meletis and Christa Durscheid's *Writing Systems and Their Use* is one of the stronger recent comparative accounts of writing.
+Dimitrios Meletis and Christa Dürscheid's *Writing Systems and Their Use* is one of the stronger recent comparative accounts of writing.

 A strong book is a better test of a field than a weak one.
 If signed writing still strains the categories here, the pressure probably is not local to one source.